zpl-c/librg/README.md

 And the best part is that, server will tell only about those entities that are in the specified range.
 This allows you to have bigger amounts of synced data, using the same amount of bandwidth.

-Same concept applies when your client's entity needs to be removed, you just register the `LIBRG_ENTITY_REMOVE` handler, and unspawn the entity from the game world.
+Same concept applies when your client's entity needs to be removed, you just register the `LIBRG_ENTITY_REMOVE` handler and despawn the entity from the game world.

 #### Server sync

-What if you need, (and most likely you do), to send some data, on every server tick, like object position or rotation, or maybe even object color.
+What if you need, and most likely you do, to send some data, on every server tick, like object position or rotation, or maybe even object color.

 You need to register a handler for the `LIBRG_ENTITY_UDPATE` event, but this time you need to do it on both sides!